Mike Leake pitches Mariners to victory, possibly himself into trade discussions

-OAKLAND, Calif. – With each solid start, Mike Leake moves closer to becoming the next Mariners’ veteran player to be traded in the 2019 season.
+OAKLAND, Calif. – With each solid start, Mike Leake moves closer to becoming the next Mariners veteran player to be traded in the 2019 season.

 The Mariners tried to move Leake in the offseason, talked trade with the Diamondbacks a few weeks ago and will continue to shop him to teams as a reliable innings-eater until the July 31 trade deadline.